pancakeswap/pancake-document/tokenomics/cake/controlling-cake-supply.md

 ## How CAKE supply is reduced without a hard cap

-The chefs aim to **makedeflation higher than emission** by building deflationary mechanisms into Pancakeswap's products**.** The goal is for more CAKE to leave circulation than the amount of CAKE that's produced.
+The chefs aim to **make deflation higher than emission** by building deflationary mechanisms into Pancakeswap's products**.** The goal is for more CAKE to leave circulation than the amount of CAKE that's produced.

 ### Reducing block emissions&#x20;